udaykiran009/oneCCL/doc/rst/source/spec/communication_primitives.rst

 req
     object that can be used to track the progress of the operation (returned value for C++ API)

-The following reduction operations are supported for Allreduce and Reduce primitives:
+The following reduction operations are supported for `Allreduce`_ and `Reduce`_ primitives:

 ccl_reduction_sum
-    Elementwise summation
+    elementwise summation
 ccl_reduction_prod
-    Elementwise multiplication
+    elementwise multiplication
 ccl_reduction_min
-    Elementwise min
+    elementwise min
 ccl_reduction_max
-    Elementwise max
+    elementwise max
 ccl_reduction_custom:
-    Class of user-defined operations
+    class of user-defined operations

 Alltoall
 ********

-oneCCL Alltoall is an extension of oneCCL Allgather to the case where each process sends distinct data to each of the receivers.
-The j-th block sent from process i is received by process j and is placed in the i-th block of recvbuf.
-Amount of data sent must be equal to the amount of data received, pairwise between every pair of processes.
+oneCCL Alltoall is an extension of oneCCL Allgather for cases when each process sends different data to each receiver.
+The :math:`j`-th block sent from the process :math:`i` is received by the process :math:`j` and is placed in the :math:`i`-th block of ``recvbuf``.
+For each pair of processes the amount of sent data must be equal to the amount of received data.

 **C version of oneCCL API:**